Do Keywords Still Matter for SEO?

 Usually, when you are searching for a specific product, you aren’t going to be using one of these phrases.
 Why?
-Because if you want something, you usually already have something in mind, for example, instead of “Chocolate,” you want a specific type, this moves us into the next section.
+Because if you want something, you usually already have something in mind, for example, instead of “Chocolate,” you want a specific type of chocolate, and maybe even a location on where you can buy it, this moves us into the next section.

 Short Tail Keywords